 Instructions

-- In a large bowl mix together oats, sprinkles, glitter and jingle bells.
+- In a large bowl mix together oats, sprinkles, and glitter.

 While this idea seems cute, the inclusion of glitter (including edible glitter) is very bad for wildlife!
 If birds and mammals ingest the glitter it can cause long-term damage to their digestive systems.
 Please leave out the glitter folks.
 Maybe some could be glued onto the lid instead?